 - improvements to the way we authorize an RPC connect as some commands were being dropped

-- improvements to code that manages services which depend on RPM, notably custom development projects
+- improvements to code that manages services that depend on RPM, notably custom development projects

 - don’t attempt to clean up job and title fields when receiving a job